KhangHac209/test-frontend/README.md

 This is the frontend for the Human Resource Management (HRM) System built using Next.js and TypeScript.
 It provides an Admin Site for managing employee data and a User Site for employees to access their profiles and submit requests.

-This is the frontend for the Human Resource Management (HRM) System built using Next.js and TypeScript.
-It provides an Admin Site for managing employee data and a User Site for employees to access their

-This is the frontend for the Human Resource Management (HRM) System built using Next.js and TypeScript.
-It provides an Admin Site for managing employee data and a User

-This is the frontend for the Human Resource Management (HRM) System built using Next.js and TypeScript.
-It provides an Admin Site for m

-This is the frontend for the Human Resource Management (HRM) System built using Next.js and TypeScript.
-It provides an A

-This is the frontend for the Human Resource Management (HRM) System built using Next.js a

-This is the frontend for th

 ## Technologies Used